jessuni/shikwasa/README.md

     const player = new Shikwasa(options)
    ```

-5. To use the chapter plugin, add a seperate script and stylesheet along with the above:
+5. To use the chapter plugin, import a seperate plugin and stylesheet along with the above:

    ```javascript
     import Chapter as 'shikwasa/dist/shikwasa.chapter.cjs'